drduh/YubiKey-Guide/README.md

 # Backup

-Once keys are moved to YubiKey, they cannot be moved again!

-Create an **encrypted** backup of the keyring on removable media to be kept offline in a secure location.
+Create an **encrypted** backup on portable storage to be kept offline in a secure and durable location.

 **Tip** The ext2 filesystem (without encryption) can be mounted on both Linux and OpenBSD.
 Consider using a FAT32/NTFS filesystem for MacOS/Windows compatibility instead.